First, K.I.L. Strap stands for “Kopfjäger Immobilizing Loop Strap.”

 You’ll also feel the tripod anchoring to the ground—this is similar to what precision shooters refer to as loading a bipod.

-Given the right tension of the firearm, tripod, strap and shooter, as well as pan-drag-resistance and locked-in gun-rest elevation of your gun rest and tripod head, results in unmatched stability from a standing shooting position.
+Given the right tension of the firearm, tripod, strap and shooter, as well as pan-drag-resistance and locked-in precision-rest elevation of your rest and tripod head, results in unmatched stability from a standing shooting position.